-The NCCN guidelines have not yet been updated to include guidance related to the use of axicabtagene ciloleucel in PMBCL.
-The NCCN guidelines recommend that patients with PMBCL be treated with one of the following regimens: R-CHOP (rituximab, cyclophosphamide, doxorubicin, vincristine, prednisolone), DA-EPOCH with radiation therapy for individuals with persistent PET-positive disease, or R-CHOP followed by ICE ± radiation therapy.
+The NCCN guidelines recommend that patients with PMBCL be treated with one of the following regimens: DA-EPOCH plus rituximab with radiation therapy for individuals with persistent focal disease, R-CHOP (rituximab, cyclophosphamide, doxorubicin, vincristine, prednisolone), , or R-CHOP followed by ICE ± radiation therapy.
+Patients with relapsed or refractory disease may be treated with the regimens recommended for patients with relapsed or refractory DLBCL (described above).